robbrit/ossu-game-project-1/docs/design/game/region1.md

     - goes to sleep at 9pm
   - Louis Mckay (m)
     - shopkeeper in building 1, lives upstairs
-    - TODO(rob): add an upstairs to shop
-    - TODO(rob): add a stairs graphic
   - TODO(rob): the other 9 characters